tusharind/Glasscast/README.md

-# Glasscast 🧊
+# Glasscast

-**Glasscast** is a premium, AI-first weather application built with a focus on modern iOS design aesthetics—specifically the **Liquid Glass** system introduced in iOS 26.
+Glasscast is a premium, AI-first weather application built with a focus on modern iOS design aesthetics—specifically the Liquid Glass system introduced in iOS 26.

-Built using **SwiftUI**, **Supabase**, and **WeatherAPI**, Glasscast offers a seamless experience for checking weather, managing favorite cities, and maintaining a secure personal account.
+Built using SwiftUI, Supabase, and WeatherAPI, Glasscast offers a seamless experience for checking weather, managing favorite cities, and maintaining a secure personal account.

 ---

-## ✨ Features
+## Features

 - **Liquid Glass Design**: Full implementation of glassmorphism with translucency, depth, and vibrant ambient light effects.
 - **AI-First Development**: Developed entirely using agentic AI workflows (Claude Code/Cursor), demonstrating high-level iteration and prompt engineering.
-- **Secure Authentication**: Powerded by Supabase Auth with custom glassmorphic login/signup flows.
+- **Secure Authentication**: Powered by Supabase Auth with custom glassmorphic login/signup flows.
 - **Real-time Weather**: Current weather data and details (Wind, Humidity, UV, Visibility) via WeatherAPI.
 - **City Search**: Dynamic search capabilities to check weather anywhere in the world.
 - **Cloud Favorites**: Save and sync your favorite cities to your Supabase account.